Kerbal Space Program: Gameplay

+Solar System

-The game's planetary system is loosely based on the real-world Solar System, consisting of the planets Moho, Eve, Kerbin, Duna, Dres, Jool, and Eeloo, which are respectively analogues of Mercury, Venus, Earth, Mars, Ceres, Jupiter, and Pluto.
+The game's planetary system, called the Kerbolar system, is loosely based on the real-world Solar System, consisting of the planets Moho, Eve, Kerbin, Duna, Dres, Jool, and Eeloo, which are respectively analogues of Mercury, Venus, Earth, Mars, Ceres, Jupiter, and Pluto.
 Eve is orbited by Gilly, a small captured asteroid; Kerbin is orbited by two moons, the larger Mun and the smaller, more distant Minmus; and Duna is orbited by Ike, a large rocky moon, both of which are tidally locked to each other.
 Jool possesses 5 moons: Laythe, an ocean world with a breathable atmosphere; Vall, an icy moon; Tylo, a rocky moon the size of Kerbin; and Bop and Pol, two small irregular moons.
-Various community mods implement extended or alternative planetary systems, including an exact-size real-world Solar System.
+Various community mods implement extended or alternative planetary systems, including an exact-size real-world Solar System and multiple extra systems.
+Because the game does not utilize n-body simulation, the planets and moons do not exert any gravitational effect on each other.
+Porting the system into a game with n-body simulation, such as Universe Sandbox, will result in multiple collisions between bodies and a generally unstable system.

 Game modes

 Three game modes are available: sandbox, science, and career.
 Sandbox mode imposes no limitations, with unlimited parts available for any player-directed project.
 Many players have used Sandbox mode to implement replicas of historical real-life vehicles, as well as create impractically large or complex spacecraft.

 Science mode presents a limited selection of parts at the beginning of the game.
 Players must travel to and perform experiments at various sites around Kerbin, outer space, and on other celestial bodies to gain 'science', which can be used to unlock additional parts.
 This mode was designed to ease new players into the game and prevent them from getting overwhelmed.

-Career mode extends science mode by adding funds, reputation, and contracts.
-Components and fuel must be purchased with funds.
+Career mode expands upon science mode's progression by adding funds, reputation, and contracts.
+Parts and fuel must be purchased with funds.
 Completing contracts on time will pay out funds and increase reputation, while unsatisfactory outcomes (such as missing deadlines or killing astronauts) result in penalties to funding and reputation.
 Greater reputation results in more difficult and prestigious contracts.
 Players must spend funds to purchase parts and upgrade buildings to unlock new features such as larger rocket build size and improved tracking.